CovenantHuman/be-your-own-zookeeper/README.md

 Be Your Own Zookeeper is a fullstack web application that allows users to:

 - Check if their local weather is good for taking a walk
-- Set a daily schedule wiht optional text reminders for self care tasks
+- Set a daily schedule with optional text reminders for self care tasks
 - Consult a checklist of common reasons for feeling bad and recieve gentle advice for how to resolve those problems

 ![Be Your Own Zookeeper Homepage](/static/img/be-your-own-zookeeper-homepage.png)